bramses/chatgpt-md/README.md

 - Uses *regular Markdown*.
 Meaning everything from *lists* to *code blocks* from ChatGPT *will render*!
 - Create chats from *highlighted text*.
 - (NEW!) [*Infer title* from messages](https://github.com/bramses/chatgpt-md/discussions/11).
 Can be set to run automatically after >4 messages.
+- Stream at cursor position or at end of file.
+Can be set in settings.
 - (NEW!)
-Stream at cursor position or at end of file.
+Choose [heading level for role](https://github.com/bramses/chatgpt-md/pull/22) h1-h6.
 Can be set in settings.

 ### Commands